IBM/SmartContractTrading-wFabric1-4-VSCodeExt/README.md

 * The extension will then ask you which function to call — type in `instantiate`

-* The extension will then ask you do you want to use a provide a private data collect configuration file? - Click on `no`.

 * Next, it will ask you for the arguments.
 There are none, so just hit enter.

+* Lastly, the extension will then ask you do you want to use a provide a private data collect configuration file? - Click on `no`.

 <p align="center">
   <img src="doc-images/instantiate.png">